 And I also have an apple but I don’t photograph it, because we are talking about how my parents first met.
 It is a beautiful story.

 I sleep in bed with my mother, but wake up around 4am.
 I go out to the back porch, where my Dad did Tai Chi every morning, and watch the sun rise.

-And look who I saw, around 6:30am.
+And look who I see, around 6:30am.

 My Dad read The Actor’s Diet religiously and felt closer to me because of it.
 He always told me he learned a lot about me, and about himself, through reading it.
-And when I announced to him the other day in the ICU that I was the newest Ambassador for NEDA, that was the only time I saw him smile in the last 2 weeks.
+And when I announced to him the other day in the ICU that I am the newest Ambassador for NEDA, that was the only time I saw him smile in the last 2 weeks.
 I asked if he was proud of me, and he nodded.

 I’m going to continue to make you proud, Daddy.
 I love and miss you so much already.